 Admission to the School of Education as a Pre-Athletic Training Student

-New freshmen and transfer students are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Elementary, Pre-Kinesiology, etc.
+New freshmen and transfer students from off-campus are admitted directly to the School of Education with a “pre” classification of some sort—Pre-Elementary, Pre-Kinesiology, etc.

 Pre–Athletic Training students receive a classification of PKN.
 This classification indicates that a student is interested in the Athletic Training program or the Exercise and Movement Science program, but hasn't completed the eligibility requirements for admission into either professional program.
 To be eligible for admission to the School of Education with a PKN classification, UW–Madison students must have earned a cumulative GPA of 2.5.
 This GPA requirement may be modified by the Last 60 Credits Rule (see below).

 On-campus students wishing to be admitted to the School of Education while working on a program’s eligibility requirements can apply for admission to the School of Education by completing a pre-professional application form.
 A minimum GPA of 2.5 is required, based on UW–Madison coursework.
 This GPA requirement may be modified by the Last 60 Credits Rule (see below).
 It is not necessary to be a "pre" before applying to any of the School of Education's professional programs.